 Instructions

-- First, in a large bowl, mix together the shredded chicken, Monterey Jack cheese, cream cheese, chilies, and half of the taco seasoning packet.
+- In a large bowl, mix together the shredded chicken, half of the monterey Jack cheese, cream cheese, chilies, and half of the taco seasoning packet.

-- Now grab a tortilla and evenly distribute the filling into the center of each one.
-Roll them up and place them seam side down into a sprayed 9”x13” baking dish.
+- Evenly distribute the filling into the center of each tortilla.
+Roll them up and place them seam side down into a greased 9”x13” baking dish.

-- After that, melt the butter in a skillet over medium-high heat.
-Then add the flour and the rest of the taco seasoning packet and whisk it into the butter for about 3 minutes.
+- In a medium sized skillet, melt the butter over medium-high heat.
+Add the flour and the rest of the taco seasoning packet.
+Whisk it into the butter for about 3 minutes.

-- After that, bake them in the oven at 350°F for about 25 minutes or until the cheese sauce is nice and bubbly.
-Let them cool slightly and serve warm.
-Enjoy!
+- Place them in the center rack of the oven for about 25 minutes or until hot and bubbly.
+Let them rest for 5 minutes, serve warm and enjoy!

 Anonymous says